rodriguezjorgex/code-dot-org/frontend/packages/component-library/README.md

 ## API Reference

 We use **TypeScript** to define the API of our components.
-This means that you can view the available props and their types directly in your code editor with TypeScript autocomplete and wh support.
+This means that you can view the available props and their types directly in your code editor.

 ### 📖 Where to Find Full API Docs: